Neuqua Valley High School: Athletics

 Neuqua Valley competes in the DuPage Valley Conference for athletics.
-The school is also a member of the Illinois High School Association (IHSA), and competes in state tournaments that it sponsors.
+The school is also a member of the Illinois High School Association (IHSA), and competes in state tournaments that the IHSA sponsors.

 The school sponsors interscholastic teams for young men and women in basketball, cross country, golf, soccer, swimming and diving, tennis, track and field, volleyball, and water polo.
 Young men also have teams sponsored in baseball, football, and wrestling.
 Women may compete in badminton, bowling, gymnastics, cheerleading, and softball.

 While not sponsored by the IHSA, the school's athletic department also supports a competitive poms team, a dance team (orchesis), a rugby team, and a team which competes in and works with the Special Olympics.
 Outside of these teams, the school sponsors a lacrosse club, a sport recognized as an emerging sport by the IHSA.
 An extensive intramural program is available, competing in many sports including basketball, bowling, and even ping pong.
 Each fall, Neuqua participates in a women's powderpuff football tournament with Waubonsie, Metea, Naperville Central, Naperville North, and Benet Academy in Lisle.
 Neuqua is home to a large multi-team ultimate frisbee club, which started in 2007.
 The varsity team placed third in the nation in the 2012 season.

 The boys' cross-country team has placed within the top 15 in the state race in Peoria every year since 2001.
 In 2007, the boys' cross country team won the Nike Team Nationals.
 The team ran under the name "Naperville XC Club" to avoid violating IHSA season limitation by-laws.
 They placed 12th in 2009 and 2010, and were fifth in the nation in 2016.